pinkmoon25/Etch-a-Sketch/README.md

-# Etch-a-Sketch
+### Etch-a-Sketch 🎨

-Etch-a-sketch, brower version of a sketchpad, where you can sketch with multiple grid and color options.

-# Project Name : Etch A Sketch ♻️
+A browser-based sketchpad inspired by the classic Etch-a-Sketch toy.
+This web application allows users to create drawings using a grid system with multiple grid sizes and color options, showcasing advanced DOM manipulation skills.

+### Features:
+- **Dynamic Grids:** Create and adjust sketch grids of various sizes.
+- **Color Options:** Choose from a palette of colors for your sketches.
+- **Interactive Drawing:** Draw on the grid with real-time updates.

-## Built With
+### Built With:

-- HTML
-- CSS
+- **Languages:** HTML, CSS, JavaScript
-- Javascript
+- **Techniques:** DOM Manipulation

+---

 ## Live Demo link